Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Credit: Katathani

-Mid-range restaurants, you should expect to pay $15-20 for a main dish, and appetizers are around $5-8 US.
+Mid-range restaurants usually charge $15-20 USD for a main dish, with appetizers around $5-8 USD.

 Old Phuket Town Sunday night market full of stalls and tourists visiting